 }

-The second phase of the compilation of the template is related to instantiation.
-We will learn more about instantiation in the next section.
+The second phase of template compilation is directly associated with template instantiation.
+We will explore template instantiation in more detail in the next section.

 Function template instantiation

-In the previous chapter, we have seen a conceptual model of function template instantiation.
-Here, we will go a little deeper into it and see how and when the compiler generates the various instances of the template internally with different data types.
-There are two ways to instantiate function templates, which we will discuss in the following sections.
+In Chapter 1, Introduction to Templates in C++, we examined a conceptual model of function template instantiation.
+In this section, we build on that foundation.
+We explore the mechanism in greater detail.
+We focus on how and when the compiler generates different instances of a function template for various data types.
+There are two distinct ways in which function templates can be instantiated, which we will discuss in the following sections.

 Implicit instantiation

-Whenever we call the function template with a set of data types different from all the previous occurrences, the compiler implicitly creates a new instance of the template with the actual data type passed in the argument.
-This is known as instantiation or implicit instantiation.
-Let’s, look at the following example:
+Whenever a function template is invoked with a set of data types that differs from all previous invocations, the compiler implicitly generates a new instance of the template using the actual data type supplied as the argument.
+This process is known as template instantiation, or more specifically, implicit instantiation.
+Let us now examine the following example to understand this behaviour more clearly.

 #include <iostream>